Category: Task Managers

 Todoist

-Jira fails first because issue-tracking structure slows simple task entry.
+Jira fails first because it breaks when issue-tracking structure slows simple task entry.

 Verdict